List of Monster High characters: Vandala Doubloons

 Vandala Doubloons (voiced by Haviland Stillwell) is the daughter of a Pirate Ghost.
 She has aqua blue and white hair, pink eyes, light aqua skin, and a pink wooden peg leg.
 She has a pet cuttlefish named Aye.
 Her dress is sea-foam green with wave patterns and lace.
 Her debut was in the 2015 film Haunted as a Haunted High student that is rescued from detention, and later transfers to Monster High.
 Her doll was presented at the 2014 San Diego Comic-Con.

 Venus McFlytrap

-Venus McFlytrap (voiced by Julie Maddalena) is the fifteen-year-old daughter of a male Plant Monster.
+Venus McFlytrap (voiced by Julie Maddalena in most projects, Rutina Wesley in the 2022 TV series) is the fifteen-year-old Scottish-American daughter of a male Plant Monster.
 She dresses in what she calls "eco punk".
 She is a strong-advocate for environmental issues and sometimes she blows pollen that persuades monsters to her cause.
 Her pet is a Venus flytrap named Chewlian.
 She has green skin, blue eyes with green dots, and a half shaved head with pink hair with green highlights.

 Venus is one of the three main characters of the Ghoulfriends series by Gitty Daneshvari.

+In the 2022 reboot, Venus is African-American.
+Born and raised in Boo York, she runs her own smoothie business at Dracula's Scare-adise Resort.